-If you’re the type of golfer who likes a challenge, then the 13 toughest holes on the Vancouver Island Golf Trail will be right in your wheelhouse.
-Vote for your toughest of the toughest for a chance to win a foursome of golf at your chosen course!
-Contest closes August 30th.
+If you’re the type of golfer who likes a challenge, v Vote for your toughest of the toughest for a chance to win a foursome of golf at your chosen course!

 Play Vancouver Island’s Toughest Golf Holes